Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 🌟 Features

 - **Keyword-Based Forwarding:** Automatically forward messages containing specific keywords between chats.
+- **Multiple Source Chats:** Copy from more than one source location.
+- **Signature:** Add a signature that appends to the end of every message forwarded.
 - **User-Friendly:** Easy to set up with minimal configuration required.
 - **Real-time Monitoring:** Continuously monitors and forwards messages in real-time.